soranoo/next-css-obfuscator/README.md

 ## ⭐ TODO

-- [x] Partially obfuscation
+- [x] Partial obfuscation
 - [x] To be a totally independent package (remove dependency on [PostCSS-Obfuscator](https://github.com/n4j1Br4ch1D/postcss-obfuscato))
 - [ ] More tests
+- [ ] More domes ?

 ## 🐛 Known Issues

-- Partially obfuscation
+- Partial Obfuscation
   - Not work with complex component. (eg. A component with children components)
     - Reason: The obfuscation marker can't locate the correct code block to obfuscate.
+  - Potential Solution: track the function/variable call stack to locate the correct code block to obfuscate.

 ## 💖 Sponsors